-In the Add Signaling Interface screen, enter an appropriate Name (e.g., Int\Sig\Intf) for the inside interface, and choose the private inside IP Address from the IP Address drop-down menu.
-Enter 5060 for TCP Port since TCP and port 5060 is used between Session Manager and the SBC in the sample configuration.
+In the Add Signaling Interface screen, enter an appropriate Name (e.g., "Int\Sig\Intf") for the "inside" private interface, and choose the private inside IP Address from the IP Address dropdown menu.
+Choose TCP Port "5060" since TCP and port 5060 is used between Session Manager and the SBC in the sample configuration.
 Click Finish.